Assault and Aggravated Assault in Florida

-Simple assault is a second-degree misdemeanor which is punishable by up to 60 days in jail and a $500 fine.
-The crime can be charged as a felony for “aggravated assault” when the crime was committed with a deadly weapon such as a knife or firearm.
+Simple assault is a second-degree misdemeanor that is punishable by up to 60 days in jail and a $500 fine.

-The most serious form of aggravated assault occurs when a firearm is discharged during the course of an incident which is a first-degree felony that comes with a mandatory prison sentence of up to 20 years.
+The most serious form of aggravated assault occurs when a firearm is discharged during the course of an incident which is a first-degree felony.

 Attorney for Assault Charges in Tampa, FL

 If you have been arrested for a misdemeanor assault or a felony aggravated assault with a deadly weapon, then contact an experienced criminal defense attorney to discuss the charges against you and the best way to aggressively fight those charges.

 The attorneys at the Sammis Law Firm are experienced in aggressively fighting to protect clients charged with crimes of violence throughout the Tampa Bay area including misdemeanor assault and felony assault charges.

 Our main office is in downtown Tampa in Hillsborough County, FL.
 We also have a second office in New Port Richey in Pasco County, FL, which is located directly across from the courthouse at the West Pasco Judicial Center.